WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 The [snmptrapd collector](../../../collector/snmptrapd/doc/README.md) receives snmptrap-specific inputs, transforms them into Tornado Events, and forwards them to the matcher engine.
-Snmptrapd events are published to the TCP address configured by the _snmptrapd-tcp-address_ command line parameter.
+Snmptrapd events are published on the TCP address configured by the _snmptrapd-tcp-address_ command line parameter.

 Example: